 According to Piret Arusaar, the senior specialist with SEBA and a sTARTUp Lab project manager, the STARTER programme has proven to be a success and has become an important part of Estonia’s startup network.
 “We’re really happy to be able to share our experience with other countries,” she said.
-“We also want to get Ukrainian students involved who’ve graduated from programmes at the University of Tartu and are now successful entrepreneurs or working for startups.
+“We also got Ukrainian students involved who’ve graduated from programmes at the University of Tartu and are now successful entrepreneurs or working for startups.
 Considering our experience in Ukraine to date, we’re convinced there are lots of innovative ideas in the country.
-Our new programme enables people with an entrepreneurial mind-set to develop their ideas and make a success of them.”
+Our new programme enabled people with an entrepreneurial mind-set to develop their ideas and make a success of them.”

-The main project partner in Ukraine is the NGO Platform of Innovative Partnership, which like sTARTUp Lab offers practical entrepreneurship education to students and future entrepreneurs.
+The main project partner in Ukraine was the NGO Platform of Innovative Partnership, which like sTARTUp Lab offers practical entrepreneurship education to students and future entrepreneurs.
 Under the brand name YEP it brings together more than 20 Ukrainian universities in its network, incl.
 Kyiv National Economic University, the Taras Schevchenko National University of Kyiv, the National Aviation University and Donetsk National Technical University.

 Openness, dynamism, an innovative mind-set and an ability to adapt to increasingly rapid changes on the market are just some of the qualities needed to ensure the sustainable development of small and medium-sized businesses.
-The project also aims to boost female entrepreneurs’ self-confidence and entrepreneurial knowledge and to promote cooperation between universities and entrepreneurs.
+The project also aimed to boost female entrepreneurs’ self-confidence and entrepreneurial knowledge and promote cooperation between universities and entrepreneurs.

 The current INNOSME project started in September 2019 as a follow-up to a practical entrepreneurship development programme run in Ukraine from 2017-May 2019.
 INNOSME came to an end in June 2021.
 Read more HERE!